LudgerHentschel/cbaseline/README.md

 [![PyPI version](https://img.shields.io/pypi/v/cbaseline.svg)](https://pypi.org/project/cbaseline/)

-CBaseline constructs **prediction-neutral background distributions** for feature attribution methods such as SHAP, Integrated Gradients, and TreeIG.
+CBaseline constructs **prediction-neutral background distributions** for feature attribution methods such as SHAP, Integrated Gradients, or [TreeIG](https://github.com/LudgerHentschel/treeig).

 Given a fitted model, a reference dataset, and a user-specified reference prediction $f_0$, CBaseline constructs an empirical background distribution of features whose predictions are close to $f_0$ and equal to $f_0$ on average.
 Feature attributions computed relative to this background therefore explain